JohnMellaley/unicorn_attractor/README.md

     - If password not the same, error message display.
     - If Username already in Database then error message is displayed
     - if no e-mail provided then an error message is displayed
-    - If everything okay user moved home page.
+    - If everything okay user moved profile page.

 - Login form
     - if Password or username incorrect, error message displayed
     - Can login with username or email
-    - If everything okay then page directed to home page
+    - If everything okay then page directed to profile page

 - Reset Password
   - Reset password functionality works once correct e-mail is provided